All Episodes

 But that's only a snapshot of what the value is on any given day.

-And it's when you actually sell it that you then get, quote, income vis-a-vis capital gains or income, whatever way it's going to be characterized, and then you got to pay for it.
+And it's when you actually sell it that you then get, quote, income vis-a-vis capital gains or income, whatever way it's going to be characterized.

-I mean, this is simple basic economics.
+I mean, this is simple, basic economics.

 So the fact that they take zero pay, zero salary, and they hold on to their stock and they hold on to their holdings and their properties, et cetera.

-That would be um that would be an you're not gonna pay taxes that year because you haven't taken any money out out of any of your investments.
+Yeah, based on the laws, it would be, okay, that would be you're not going to pay taxes that year because you haven't taken any money out of any of your investments.

 And with every investment comes a risk factor.

-But I would argue probably the stock market is due for a correction at some point here, and an average correction 20, 30%.
+You know, I would argue, I'm not the, I'm not, don't take any financial advice from me, but I would argue probably the stock market is due for a correction at some point here and an average correction 20, 30 percent.

 And that would mean, okay, your valuation of whatever stocks you have, whatever portfolio you may have, is X today if you sold today.